The Garden of Earthly Delights

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.

 Description

 Exterior

 When the triptych's wings are closed, the design of the outer panels becomes visible.
 Rendered in a green–gray grisaille, these panels lack colour, probably because most Netherlandish triptychs were thus painted, but possibly indicating that the painting reflects a time before the creation of the sun and moon, which were formed, according to Christian theology, to "give light to the earth".
-The typical grisaille blandness of Netherlandish altarpieces served to highlight the splendid colour inside.
+The typical grisaille blandness of Netherlandish altarpieces served to highlight the splendid color inside.

 The outer panels are generally thought to depict the creation of the world, showing greenery beginning to clothe the still-pristine Earth.
 God, wearing a crown similar to a papal tiara (a common convention in Netherlandish painting), is visible as a tiny figure at the upper left.
 Bosch shows God as the father sitting with a Bible on his lap, creating the Earth in a passive manner by divine fiat.
-Above him is inscribed a quote from Psalm 33 reading "Ipse dīxit, et facta sunt: ipse mandāvit, et creāta sunt"—For he spoke and it was done; he commanded, and it stood fast.
-The Earth is encapsulated in a transparent sphere recalling the traditional depiction of the created world as a crystal sphere held by God or Christ.
+Above him is inscribed a quote from Psalm 33:9 reading "Ipse dīxit, et facta sunt: ipse mandāvit, et creāta sunt"—For he spoke and it was done; he commanded, and it stood fast.
+There is a firmament around the Earth, in reference to Genesis 1:7.
 It hangs suspended in the cosmos, which is shown as an impermeable darkness, whose only other inhabitant is God himself.

 Despite the presence of vegetation, the earth does not yet contain human or animal life, indicating that the scene represents the events of the biblical Third Day.
-Bosch renders the plant life in an unusual fashion, using uniformly gray tints which make it difficult to determine whether the subjects are purely vegetable or perhaps include some mineral formations.
+Bosch renders the plant life in an unusual fashion, using uniformly gray tints, which make it difficult to determine whether the subjects are purely vegetal or perhaps include some mineral formations.
 Surrounding the interior of the globe is the sea, partially illuminated by beams of light shining through clouds.
 The exterior wings have a clear position within the sequential narrative of the work as a whole.
-They show an unpopulated earth composed solely of rock and plants, contrasting sharply with the inner central panel which contains a paradise teeming with lustful humanity.
+They show an unpopulated earth composed solely of rock and plants, contrasting sharply with the inner central panel, which contains an Earth teeming with lustful humanity.